 After that my escape plan was intensified.
 I wanted to get out of the hospital and return to my company.
 I wanted to get away from the fear, from the disease, from the “diabetic” brand on my forehead and away from all the worst case scenarios.
 It was getting away from all of these things that were my world and my life.
 A life that I loved and knew and missed.

 At last, I managed to convince the doctors to release me.
 It was several days sooner than what they were comfortable with but I couldn’t stay.
 I felt trapped and imprisoned – and they couldn’t force me to stay, even though they told me it was against all of their recommendations.

 And so I went home, I packed my car and drove towards freedom.
 Down to my business, towards my happy life, far away from diabetes and diabetic Peter.
 It would turn out not to be the brightest moment of my life…

 In the next chapter of my diabetes story, I’ll tell you about the everyday life that came after that.
 As you may know, you can’t just drive away from diabetes, no matter how fast you go.
-I’ll dive into the consequences it had to flee from everything while I was in the middle of it and how I was forced to embrace my new life with diabetes.
+I’ll dive into the consequences it had to flee from everything while I was in the middle of it and how I was forced to embrace my new life with type 1 diabetes.

 If you want to follow the rest of my story – sign up for our newsletter here.
 That way you’ll be the first to know when the next chapter gets out.